 As the youngest of four kids, my toddler has a lot of people to look up to and imitate.
 Lucky for him (and me) his older siblings adore him.
 One of them is almost always interested in playing with him, however, although their intentions are wonderful they’re not always hip to the rules of toddler bliss.
 Teaching them some games toddlers love helps keep playtime happier for everyone.

-I started by keeping a list of what worked for indoor active games so that I could offer tried and true suggestions when things began to go awry and I thought I would share some of our favorite physical activities for helping older children play with toddlers.
+I started keeping a list of what worked for indoor active games so that I could offer tried and true suggestions when things began to go awry.
+Here are some of our favorite physical activities for helping older children play with toddlers.

 Related: Find our favorite Sensory Activities for Toddlers here.

 Six Great Games for Toddlers and Older Siblings

 Help your older kids demonstrate a fun action series (start with just two and build as your toddler is ready) such as shuffling your feet for a few steps and then jumping.
 Encourage the older kids to tell the toddler what they are doing as they do it, such as “shuffle, Shuffle, SHUFFLE, JUMP!”